FAQ: Getting reimbursed

 If you are under one of our standard International Healthcare Plans, the general claiming procedure described in these FAQs will apply to orthodontic claims too, where orthodontic treatment is included in your cover.

-Please note that we will only reimburse the costs you incurred after treatment has taken place.
+In addition we will only reimburse the cost you incurred after treatment has taken place.

 This means that, if you are paying for your orthodontic treatment in instalments, you can submit your claims monthly or quarterly (depending on the payment frequency you have agreed with your medical provider).

 Please make sure that the invoice includes a description of the treatment received and the treatment dates for the period invoiced.

 You will need to send us some supporting information to show that your treatment is medically necessary and therefore covered by your plan.
 The information we ask for may include, but is not limited to:

 - A medical report issued by the specialist, stating the diagnosis (type of malocclusion) and a description of the patient’s symptoms caused by the orthodontic problem.

 - A treatment plan showing the estimated duration and cost of the treatment and the type/material of the appliance used.

 - The payment arrangement agreed with the medical provider.